Pride and Glory (film)

-Pride and Glory is a 2008 American crime drama film directed by Gavin O'Connor, and starring Edward Norton, Colin Farrell, Jon Voight and Noah Emmerich.
+Pride and Glory is a 2008 crime drama film directed by Gavin O'Connor, and starring Edward Norton, Colin Farrell, Jon Voight and Noah Emmerich.
 The film tells the story of a NYPD detective (Norton) who uncovers a police corruption scandal that implicates his brother-in-law (Farrell), threatening to unravel their tightly bound family of law enforcement officers.

-Pride and Glory was released in the United States on October 24, 2008, by New Line Cinema.
+Pride and Glory was released in the United States on October 24, 2008, by Warner Bros.
+Pictures.
 It received mixed reviews from critics and grossed $43.4 million worldwide against a production budget of $30 million.

 Plot

 Assistant Chief Francis Tierney Sr. heads a multi-generational NYPD family: his son Francis "Franny" Jr. is Deputy Inspector and commanding officer of the 31st Precinct, where son-in-law Sergeant Jimmy Egan is a patrol officer, while son Ray is a detective who transferred to the Missing Persons Squad after being shot during an arrest two years earlier.

 As Jimmy leads the NYPD to victory in city-league football, Franny is notified that four of his officers have been killed at the Washington Heights apartment of drug dealer Angel Tezo.
 Francis Sr. coaxes Ray into joining the task force investigating the killings, and Ray discovers Tezo's cellphone at the crime scene, where a young eyewitness saw a wounded Tezo hijack a cab.
 Unbeknownst to Ray, Jimmy and fellow officers Kenny Dugan, Reuben "Sandy" Santiago, and Eddie Carbone find the cab, abandoned by Tezo after shooting the driver.
 They and the four dead officers are part of a corrupt Special Narcotics Enforcement Unit in Franny's precinct, involved in Tezo's dealings.
 Under Jimmy's direction, they burn the cab and the driver's body, determined to find Tezo.

 Ray tries to reconnect with Tasha, his soon-to-be-ex-wife, while Carbone shakes down a bodega owner for Tezo's whereabouts, beating and robbing the man at gunpoint.
 Laying low, Tezo shoots a doctor who stitches him up, then later kills his own men and flees when the police track him down.
 Tezo's girlfriend reveals to Ray that Tezo was tipped off about the Washington Heights raid by an officer named Sandy.
 Learning this, Franny confronts Santiago, who admits that Jimmy sent his officers to kill Tezo and steal his money in an arrangement with another dealer, Eladio Casado; Santiago warned Tezo due to their childhood friendship, unaware he would ambush the four officers.
 Franny relieves Santiago of duty but does not inform his superiors, fearful of losing his command.